LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaAnorm.md

 }
 ```

-If you try to match this column as `Int` it won’t be able to parse `Null` cases.
+If you try to match this column as `Int` it won’t be able to parse `Null` values.
 Suppose you try to retrieve the column content as `Int` directly from the dictionary:

 ```scala
 SQL("Select name,indepYear from Country")().map { row =>